cheesestraws/airtalk-rdev/README.md

 This packet interface is not yet stable, please do not make any assumptions based upon it.

+# Archived

+As part of my move away from using github, and since I do not anticipate any further work on this, this repository has been made read-only.
+I encourage people who want a copy of the code to take one, as I do not guarantee its continued availability here or through any other channel I control.

 # How to read the code

 Control flow starts in "header.c"; the function the Chooser calls is called